Curators AssociatesGifting of $15,000 to $99,999 over three years

-Established in 1988, Curators Associates are the museums first major donor group.
-A lifetime recognition group comprised of individuals who have given generously of their time, talents and resources.
+Established in 1988, Curators Associates are a lifetime recognition group comprised of individuals who have given generously of their time, talents and resources.
 The group assists the University Museums in its educational and cultural mission and has advanced many museum accomplishments, including building the permanent collection by adding over 600 works of art; conserving the Farm House Museum and Christian Petersen sculptures; establishing a sculpture garden; funding exhibitions and educational programs; and providing museum internships for ISU students.

 Curators Associates is a lifetime membership and may include couples and partners.
-Twice a year the Curators Associates meet where they may explore the permanent and loaned collections, tour art on campus installations, and have unique access to visiting artists and other special events.
+Twice a year the Curators Associates meet to explore the permanent and loaned collections, tour art on campus installations, and have unique access to visiting artists and other special events.

 Christian Petersen SocietyCumulative giving of $100,000 to $999,999

-Christian Petersen Society members have made cumulative gifts or pledges to Iowa State University of $100,000 up to $999,999.
-Bequests and other deferred gifts qualify for membership in the President's Circle as well.
+Bequests and other deferred gifts qualify for membership in The Order of the Knoll's President's Circle as well.

-As a member of the Christian Petersen Society, you will receive invitations to select events, art travel opportunities and meet University Museums’ staff and guest artists.
+As a member of the Christian Petersen Society, you will receive invitations to select events and art travel opportunities, and meet University Museums’ staff and guest artists.
 In addition, you will receive up-to-the-minute information about University Museums, its people, and its programs.

 Ann and Henry Brunnier SocietyCumulative giving of $1 million+

-Ann Brunnier’s promised gift of art in 1961 was one of the largest gifts to ISU - estimated value at the time of over $50 million.
+Ann Brunnier’s promised gift of art in 1961 was one of the largest gifts in Iowa State's history, with an estimated value at the time of over $50 million.
 Ann Brunnier was inspired by Dr. James Hilton’s dream of the Iowa State Center as a place to learn, celebrate and commemorate through the cultural arts while transforming Iowa State to a comprehensive university.
 Along with Ann’s gift, Henry Brunnier gifted a major stock portfolio to build the Brunnier Art Museum in Scheman Building.
 Together Ann and Henry established the first campus art museum at Iowa State with a permanent collection of over 10,000 objects.

 Members of the Ann and Henry Brunnier Society demonstrate a deep commitment to University Museums through their transformational gifts.
 Members of the museums’ highest level of recognition have provided cumulative gifts and pledges of $1 million or more to University Museums.
-Bequests and other deferred gifts, depending on the level of giving, quality for the ISU Society of the True and Valiant or W.M.
+Bequests and other deferred gifts, depending on the level of giving, qualify for the Order of the Knoll's Society of the True and Valiant or W.M.
 Beardshear Society membership as well.
 As a member of this prestigious society, you will receive additional benefits offered only to donors at this level, such as invitations to select events and opportunities to interact with the University’s top officers, artists and students.

 University Museums Advancement Council